The Freedom of Information Act (FOIA)

 FOIA requests sent via email should be sent to: firstname.lastname@example.org.

 FOIA requests sent via fax should be faxed to: 989-358-5041.

 A request must describe the public record in sufficient detail to enable the School District to find the requested record.
-In lieu of paper copies, the requestor may stipulate that the School District provide non-exempt public records on non-paper physical media, electronically mailed, or otherwise electronically provided.
+In lieu of paper copies, the requester may stipulate that the School District provide non-exempt public records on non-paper physical media, electronically mailed, or otherwise electronically provided.
 The School District is not required to produce non-exempt public records on non-paper physical media if the School District lacks the technological capability necessary to provide the requested records on the particular non-paper physical media stipulated in the particular instance.
-The School District is not required to use non-paper physical media provided by the requestor and, to safeguard the School District’s information technology infrastructure, shall not do so.
+The School District is not required to use non-paper physical media provided by the requester and, to safeguard the School District’s information technology infrastructure, shall not do so.